rohanmahy/ietf-drafts/mahy-mls-content-neg/draft-mahy-mls-content-neg.md

   } ApplicationFraming;
 ~~~

-The `media_type` MAY be zero length, in which case, the Media type of the
+The `media_type` MAY be zero length, in which case, the media type of the
-`application_content` is the first MediaType specified in `required_media_types`.
+`application_content` is interpreted as the first MediaType specified in
+`required_media_types`.

 # IANA Considerations

 This document proposes registration of two MLS Extension Types.

+RFC EDITOR: Please replace XXXX throughout with the RFC number assigned to this document

 ## accepted_media_types MLS Extension Type

-The `accepted_media_types` MLS Extension Type is used inside KeyPackage objects.
+The `accepted_media_types` MLS Extension Type is used inside LeafNode objects.
 It
-contains a mediaTypeList representing all the media Types supported by the
+contains a MediaTypeList representing all the media types supported by the
-MLS client publishing the KeyPackage.
+MLS client referred to by the LeafNode.

 ~~~~~~~~
   Template:
   Value: 0x0005
   Name: accepted_media_types

-  Message(s): This extension may appear in KeyPackage objects
+  Message(s): This extension may appear in LeafNode objects
   Recommended: Y
   Reference: RFC XXXX
 ~~~~~~~~

-Description: list of media types supported by the MLS client advertising the KeyPackage

-## required_media_types GroupContext extension
+## required_media_types MLS Extension Type

 The required_media_types MLS Extension Type is used inside GroupContext objects.
 It
-contains a mediaTypeList representing the media Types which are mandatory for all
+contains a MediaTypeList representing the media types which are mandatory for all
 MLS members of the group to support.

 ~~~~~~~~
   Template:
   Value: 0x0006
   Name: required_media_types
   Message(s): This extension may appear in GroupContext objects
   Recommended: Y
   Reference: RFC XXXX
 ~~~~~~~~

-Description: list of media types which every member of the MLS group is
-required to support.

 # Security Considerations